Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Exciton valley relaxation in the presence of valley polarization

 At higher polarizations, where $\alpha^2 S_0^2 \gg \tau_{0}/\tau_{v,0}$, the relaxation is, at first, exponential and controlled by the effective valley lifetime $\tau_V$,

 until $\alpha^2 S_z^2$ becomes comparable with $\tau_{0}/\tau_{v,0}$.
 Then the polarization decay is given by Eq.~\eqref{moderate:0}.

 Time dependence of the exciton pseudospin is shown in Fig.~\ref{fig:time} for different initial conditions illustrating the analytical model developed above.
-Generally, an increase of the valley polarization results (i) in a non-exponential valley relaxation and (ii) in an enhancement of the valley lifetime.
+Generally, an increase of the valley polarization results (i) in a non-exponential valley relaxation and (ii) in an enhancement of the valley lifetime. \add{Similar effects were observed for electron spin relaxation in GaAs quantum wells~\cite{stich:176401,stich:205301}.}